 Condition survey work is carried out across the property stock and classifies building and engineering maintenance items into 4 categories: D (Bad), C (Poor), B (Satisfactory) and A (Good).
 The categories are then given priorities highlighting recommended timescales for the work to take place: 1 - Urgent Work, 2 - Work required within 2 years, 3 - Work required within 3 to 5 years, 4 - Work outside the 5-year planning period.
+The data is further measured through a scoring system (embedded below), to give a total weighted score which then ranks the items to be addressed in priority order.
 The priority listing is then further interrogated and validated by using a surveyor intervention check and a property future review with the Strategic Asset Management team.
 The budget available is then allocated to the priority list and this determines that approximate number of projects that can be carried out.